Skip to main content

 ADS-B Patch Antenna on RF Controlled Impedance PCB

-In a moment of boredom/inspiration, I thought about making a patch antenna for my ADS-B aircraft tracking system.
+In a moment of boredom/inspiration, I thought about making a patch antenna for my ADS-B aircraft tracking system, which is part of ADS-B Exchange .
 One can make one-off patch antennas from garden variety glass/epoxy FR4 board, but the result will have relatively high loss and it will not be repeatable.
-In order to simply order batches of antennas from any PCB factory, one needs to use high quality, low loss, controlled impedance board stock .
-The side slots in this design increases the bandwidth a little, but it also reduces the operating frequency, so I'll have to see how it turns out and trim it.
-There is a variety of RF board made by various manufacturers ( Rogers , Isola , Panasonic ... ) and the RF parameters are different, therefore once you designed your spiffy new antenna for Rogers 4003C , then you cannot change your mind and manufacture it from Isola I-Tera MT40 - you need a new design.
-I therefore made a simple design in KiCAD and submitted it to three PCB manufacturers ( Eurocircuits, Ourpcb, Pcbon
+In order to simply order high quality batches of antennas from any PCB factory, one needs to use low loss, controlled impedance board stock .
+With this antenna, the ADS-B receiver simply sits on my window sill and picks up aircraft 200 km away.
+Cut Corners The design is a typical rectangular patch antenna, with circular polarization.
+A circular polarized antenna allows more mounting options for a conformal antenna.
+Slots The side slots in this design increases the bandwidth, but it also reduces the operating frequency, so slots can be used to tune a patch antenna design.
+Board Type There are a variety of RF boards made by various manufacturers ( Rogers , Isola , P...